forthy42/net2o/wiki/commands.md

 Version 0.6.2-20180320.

 net2o separates data and commands.
-Data is pass through to higher layers, commands are interpreted when they arrive.
+Data is passed through to higher layers, commands are interpreted when they arrive.
 For connection requests, a special bit is set, and the address then isn't used as address, but as IV for the opportunistic encoding.